github/codeql/docs/codeql/codeql-language-guides/customizing-library-models-for-javascript.rst

 - **Member[data]** selects accesses to the **data** property of the event object.
 - Finally, the kind **remote** indicates that this is considered a source of remote flow.

+In the next section, we'll show how to restrict the model to recognize events of a specific type.

 Continued example: Restricting the event type
 ---------------------------------------------